Steps to Register

 Specific Details

-What we do in class: New concepts are reviewed via PowerPoint slides.
-During the presentation, students fill in blanks and work math problems on guided note sheets.
+What we do in class: A structured format is used.
+New concepts are reviewed via PowerPoint slides.
+During the presentation, students fill in blanks and solve problems on guided note sheets.
 After the review, 1 - 2 experiments are performed.

 Experiments: Forty-five experiments are performed this year.
 Students generally work in teams of two or three.
 Experiments are structured and instructions made clear.

-Lab Reports: Approximately twelve experiments require a formal written lab report while the remaining require a post-lab quiz.
+Lab Reports: All experiments require post-lab analysis which can be completed in class.
+Approximately twelve experiments are followed up with a formal written lab report.
 Guidance for writing effective lab reports is provided.

-Homework: A graded homework set is assigned each week.
+Homework: An online graded homework set is assigned each week.

 Chapter Tests: Hand-written tests are taken at home via the honor system every four weeks.
 Abundant study resources are available.

-Project: A project is assigned for the spring semester.
+Project: A communications type project is assigned for the spring semester.

-Scoring/grading: Grades are based on homework, lab reports, quizzes, tests, and a project.
+Scoring/grading: Grades are based on homework, lab reports, quizzes, tests, participation, and a project.
 Students and parents may view the online gradebook at any time.
-A progress report will be emailed each semester.
+A progress report is emailed each semester.

 Lab Safety: I take safety seriously.
 Chemistry labs employ glassware, chemicals, and flames.
 Students must follow directions for equipment usage.
 Intentionally not following directions may result in dismissal from course.
 See my lab behavior policy for specifics on what constitutes unacceptable behavior in the laboratory and how it will be handled.